Amrita-TIFAC-Cyber-Blockchain/Coursera-Datascience-and-Machine-Learning/README.md

 # Coursera - Tools for Data Science and Machine Learning Model Deployment

 This repository contains the materials, source codes and links which were explored and experimented for "**Data Science and Machine Learning**" Courses as part of my Ph.D.
-Coursework (Oct, 2021 - Jun, 2022).
+Coursework (Oct, 2021 - Jan, 2023).

 ## Course - 1 : Tools for Data Science ![](https://img.shields.io/badge/Ph.D%20Coursework-Completed-green) ![](https://img.shields.io/badge/Ph.D%20Coursework-O-blue)